What Are the Most Common Types of Truck Accidents?

 Like automobile accidents, truck accidents come in any number of varieties and causes, and there are countless unforeseen circumstances that can cause them.
 Despite the overall unpredictability of traffic accidents, there are certain types of accidents that are more common than others.

-At Matt Hardin Law, our Lebanon Personal Injury & Car Accident Attorneys have helped countless truck accident victims get compensation for their medical bills, lost wages, and vehicle repair costs after collisions.
+At Matt Hardin Law, our Lebanon, TN Personal Injury Attorneys have helped countless truck accident victims get compensation for their medical bills, lost wages, and vehicle repair costs after collisions.
 Throughout our years of experience, we’ve found some accidents occur more often than others when it comes to big trucks—and being aware of these accidents can help drivers avoid them when they share the roadway with big trucks.

 Some of the most common types of truck accidents include: